kilpkonn/msc-thesis/main.typ

 To more closely investigate the time complexity of the algorithm we ran the experiment up to depth of 20.
 Running the experiment on all 155 crates would take about half a month.
 In order to speed up the process we selected only the most popular crate for each category.
-This results in a 31 crates in total.
+This results in a 31 crates in total (#ref(<appendix-reduced-crates>, supplement: "Appendix")).

-We observe that the average execution time of the algorithm is in linear relation with the search depth (@term-search-depth-time).
+We observe that in the average case, execution time of the algorithm is in linear relation with the search depth (@term-search-depth-time).
-Increasing depth by one adds about 10ms of execution time on average.
+Increasing depth by one adds about 8ms of execution time on average.

-#todo("List these 31 crates in appendix")

-#todo("time -> average execution time per hole")
 #figure(
   placement: auto,
   image("fig/time.png", width: 90%),
   caption: [
     Execution time of the algorithm is linear in the search depth.
-    Slope = 9.6, standard deviation =  8.8ms
+    Slope = 7.6, standard deviation =  6.7ms
   ],
 ) <term-search-depth-time>
-#todo("Standard deviation -> rmse for line, add to caption. say red ")
-#todo("try to refactor to shorter sentences from here on..")
 We can see that increasing the search depth over two can actually have somewhat negative effects.
 The search will take longer and there will be more terms.
-This however, often means more irrelevant suggestions.
+More terms, often means more irrelevant suggestions.
 By examining the fraction of holes filled and holes filled with syntactic match we see that both have reached a plateaus at depth 2.
 From that we conclude that we are mostly increasing the amount of irrelavant suggestions.
 This can be also seen in @term-search-depth-accuracy where the fraction of holes filled has stalled after 2nd iteration, but time keeps increasing linearly in @term-search-depth-time.